 Thailand is a country frequented by travellers from all parts of the globe.
 To give you an idea, the nation welcomed more than 32 million tourists last year, and this figure is 9 percent higher than the year before.

 If you’ve travelled to Thailand in the past, you’re probably well aware of how great a place it is to visit.
 For a start, the country has an amazing culture, and it’s often dubbed the ‘Land of Smiles’ because the people are warm, hospitable and always smiling.
-In a previous Magic Kervan post, we’ve shared our experiences with our very accommodating hosts.
+Like in a previous Magic Kervan posts, we’ve also shared our experiences with very accommodating hosts.

 One of its most popular destinations is Phuket, but all the hype seems to have had a negative impact on the place as well.
 One area in the island – Patong Beach is inherently a natural beauty, but like we’ve mentioned in the same aforementioned article, overdevelopment and mass tourism in this part of Phuket now gives the “wrong impressions of what Thailand really is.”